Rural Municipality of Lakeview

-The Rural Municipality of Lakeview is a former rural municipality (RM) in the Canadian province of Manitoba.
-It was originally incorporated as a rural municipality on April 10, 1920.
-It ceased on January 1, 2015 as a result of its provincially mandated amalgamation with the RM of Westbourne and the Town of Gladstone to form the Municipality of WestLake – Gladstone.
+The Rural Municipality of Lakeview was a rural municipality (RM) in the Canadian province of Manitoba.

+Originally incorporated as a rural municipality on April 10, 1920, it ceased to be one on January 1, 2015, as a result of its provincially-mandated amalgamation with the RM of Westbourne and the Town of Gladstone to form the Municipality of WestLake – Gladstone.

+Located on the west shore of Lake Manitoba, the municipality was named for its proximity to the lake.

+History

-Located on the west shore of Lake Manitoba, the first immigrants to the area that became the RM were from Iceland.
-In 1901, the Census listed 142 or the 297 residents (47.8%) as having Icelandic as their mother tongue.
-The RM's first Council included: Magnus Peterson, G.W.
-Langdon (reeve), Jas.
-M. Birnie, John Arksey, Alf W. Law, George Hall and Earl E. Davidson.
+The first immigrants to the area that became the RM were from Iceland.
+In 1901, the Census listed 142 residents (47.8%) as having Icelandic as their mother tongue.

+In 1901, the community had a total population of 658.

+The Rural Municipality of Lakeview was originally incorporated on April 10, 1920.
+The RM's first Council was led by reeve George W. Langdon, and included Magnus Peterson, Jas.
+M. Birnie, John Arksey, Alf W. Law, George Hall, and Earl E. Davidson.

+By 1921, the new RM's population peaked at 1607.
+By 2011, nearly a century later, however, the population dropped to 311—its lowest recorded population.

+On January 1, 2015, Lakeview ceased to be a rural municipality as a result of new provincial legislation (The Municipal Amalgamations Act) that prompted Manitoba municipalities with populations less than 1,000—including the RM of Lakeview—to amalgamate with neighbouring municipalities.
+As result, the RM of Lakeview merged with the RM of Westbourne and the Town of Gladstone to form the Municipality of WestLake – Gladstone.